dora-metrics/pelorus/docs/Demo.md

 * **Mean Time to Restore:**
     * Mean Time to Restore = Average( {failure_resolution_timestamp} - {failure_creation_timestamp} )
-    * How long it takes to restore service when a service incident occurs.
+    * Measures how long it takes to restore service when a service incident occurs.
 * **Change Failure Rate:**
     * Change Failure Rate = {number of failed changes} / {total number of changes to the system}
     * A key quality metric that measures what percentage of changes made to production fail.
 It is crucial to have alignment on what constitutes a failure.
 The recommended definition is a change that either results in degraded service or subsequently requires remediation.